 - Keep classmates aware of deadlines regarding meetings, poster, & group projects.

-Students will design and distribute a poster for the exhibition.
-In addition, there is the option to create individual postcards, at the discretion and expense of each artist.
-The exhibit will also be highlighted on the department webpage.
+Students will design and distribute promotional material for the exhibition.
+The museum will pay for color poster printing.
 (See the archive of posters from previous years)

 - The poster should include the following information: